gadelat/QueryBuilderParser/README.md

 # QueryBuilderParser

-This is fork of [timgws/QueryBuilderParser](https://github.com/timgws/QueryBuilderParser) for Doctrine DBAL
+This is fork of [timgws/QueryBuilderParser](https://github.com/timgws/QueryBuilderParser) for Doctrine ORM